Best Gaming Monitors Android Central 2022

 Best 1080p Gaming Monitor: Alienware 25 Gaming Monitor (AW2521HF)

 To hit this level at an affordable price, that unfortunately means you're stuck with 1080p and a smaller color gamut than other monitors, which you may or may not see as a deal-breaker.
-Outside of resolution, however, you get some impressive specs: 1ms response time, 178-degree viewing angle, and AMD FreeSync Premium and NVIDIA G-SYNC support.
-Its VESA mount lets you swivel, pivot or tilt the monitor in virtually any direction, and it even has cooling vents so hardcore graphics don't make it run hot.
+However, outside of resolution, you get some impressive specs: 1ms response time, 178-degree viewing angle, AMD FreeSync Premium, and NVIDIA G-SYNC support.
+Its VESA mount lets you swivel, pivot, or tilt the monitor in virtually any direction, and it even has cooling vents, so hardcore graphics don't make it run hot.

 - Extreme refresh and response rates